 Regardless of whether you plan to start small or cover as many services as possible, the next step is to audit your services.
 That includes servers, infrastructure, cloud providers, applications, and more.
 Having a complete picture of your services can help you prioritize which services you want to monitor, or even better, help ensure that you have complete monitoring coverage for your applications.

-Tools like New Relic One can make this process easier by automatically discovering the applications, infrastructure, and log sources running in your environment.
+Tools like New Relic can make this process easier by automatically discovering the applications, infrastructure, and log sources running in your environment.
 New Relic then makes recommendations on what should be instrumented.
 This makes it much easier to configure and deploy APM across your systems.

 Instrument your application